CSC207-2022F-UofT/course-project-group-95-lightning-mcqueen-ba2240/README.md

 # CSC207 Project - Group 95

-#### Group Members: Tushar, John, Zeeshan, Mayushan, Arsal, Wahhab, Maroosh, Jeffrey
+#### Group Members: Tushar, John, Zeeshan, Mayushan, Arsal, Wahhab, Maroosh, Jeffery
 #### Project: UofT Timetable Generator

 About our Project: The program allows users to get auto-generated timetables based on their inputted Arts & Science courses.
 The user should be given the option to filter/prioritize by certain traits and tags  (e.g. by preferred day, time, professor ratings, and course-density) for the timetable options.